ambray/ASM-Course/asm_slides/fp_simd_section.rst

 * Set of specialized hardware and instructions
 * SSE (Streaming SIMD Extensions) is part of this (among others)
 * Provide a mechanism for operating on "vectors" of data at a time
-* Can perform a variety of operations 128 bits at a time
+* Provides a set of 128-bit registers
+* Each can be packed with 4 32-bit "scalar" values

 ----